 Employment Outlook and Salary Information

 Students who pursue work as archeologists may have good job prospects.
-According to the U.S. Bureau of Labor Statistics (BLS), the number of working archeologists and anthropologists is predicted to increase 4% from 2014-2024, which is slower than average.
-Archeologists and anthropologists earned an average salary of $64,290 as of May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of working archeologists and anthropologists is predicted to increase by 10% from 2018-2028, which is faster than average.
+Archeologists and anthropologists earned an average salary of $65,310 as of May 2018.

 Students interested in the culture and civilization of ancient Greece and Rome can earn a Ph.D. in classical studies to prepare for a job as an archeologist, professor, or historian.